midwest-manuscripts/peripheralmss/documentation/style-guide.md

 Avoid unnecessary use of colons in entries.

-Semi-colon to separate elements of a fragment
+Semi-colon to separate elements of a fragment.

-Serial (Oxford) comma: red, white, and blue
+Serial (Oxford) comma: red, white, and blue.

-If one element in a series of three or more itself consists of a series of three or more, use a semi-colon, rather than a comma, between elements of a greater series: 13 stripes; 52 stars; and a color scheme of red, white, and blue
+When identifying a capital in the decoration field, place it between quotation marks.

 For capitalization, spacing, and punctuation in transcriptions of medieval documents, see under [Incipit and Explicit](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/page-level-metadata-guide.md#inc-and-exp).